gaoak/FSILBM3D/README.md

 ## Installation
 ### Linux
-Clone FSIBLM2D to a local machine,
+Clone FSIBLM3D to a local machine,
 ```
-git clone git@github.com:gaoak/FSILBM2D.git
+git clone git@github.com:gaoak/FSILBM3D.git
-cd FSILBM2D
+cd FSILBM3D
 ```
-To compile FSILBM2D in linux system, run
+To compile FSILBM3D in linux system, run
 ```
 make
 ```
-The executable file is **FSILBM2D**
+The executable file is **FSILBM3D**

-The default compiler is GNU gfortran.
-To use an intel fortran compiler **ifort**, you need to change line 15 in the Makefile
+The default compiler is intel fortran.
+To use a GNU gfortran compiler **gcc**, you need to change the first line in the Makefile
 ```
-CMP = gcc# intel,gcc
+CMP = intel# intel,gcc
 ```
 to
 ```
-CMP = intel# intel,gcc
+CMP = gcc# intel,gcc
 ```

 ## Run solver